krose/eia/README.md

     ## 6 2008-01-01    13
     ## 7 2007-01-01    12

 That's a lot of information and I would rather have it in a more tidy format.
-When you select "tidy\_long" two additional columns are added descriping the series time frame and the series\_id.
+When you select "tidy\_long" two additional columns are added, describing the series time frame and the series\_id.

 ``` {.r}
 eia_series(api_key = api_key,